-If our work means anything to you, if what we've been trying todo over the past seven years to create a real alternative community in this place has moved you at all or brought you any pleasure, if it means anything to you that I have put my ass on the line to get the marijuana laws changed once and for all, if you can imagine what it's like to sit in the penitentiary for two years and three months with only more months and years of the same deadly existence to look forward to, if you can relate to this outrage in any way, then I hope and pray that you'll help us get me out of here however you can.
-We've got one last chance to put an end to this particular madness, and if we don't do it now it'll be too late to try for another few years, once the Supreme Court comes down with its decision three or four months from now.
-If you don't think it's worth it then please let me know, because all I want to do is what the people want me to do, and if it means staying in here and contributing to our struggle through my writing then I can do it as long as you want me to.
-But if you want to get me back on the streets you can do it, and I can really dig that!
+If our work means anything to you, if what we've been trying to do over the past seven years to create a real alternative community in this place has moved you at all or brought you any pleasure, if it means anything to you that I have put my ass on the line to get the marijuana laws changed once and for all, if you can imagine what it's like to sit in the penitentiary for two years and three months with only more months and years of the same deadly existence to look for-ward to, if you can relate to this outthat to, if you can be not be madness, and if we don't do it now madness, and if we don't do it now tt'll be too late to try for another few years, once the Supreme Court comes down with its decision three or four months from now.
+If you don't think it's worth it then please let me know, because all I want to do is what the people want me to do, and if it means staying in here and contributing to our struggle through my writing then I can do it as long as you want me to. but if you want to get me back on the streets you can do it, and I can really dig that!
 It's up to you, people, it really is, what else can I say?
 ALL POWER TO THE PEOPLE!